BIGmama-technology/Hiring-software-engineer-backend/README.md

 ```bash
   git clone https://github.com/Bretis2019/Hiring-software-engineer-backend.git
 ```
+Make sure the docker engine is running on your machine.

-You might have to pull python:3.9-alpine image
+You might have to pull python:3.9-alpine image.

 ```bash
   docker pull python:3.9-alpine